warriorjp/Stream-API/System-Design-Prep/Datbase-System-Design.md

       Withdraw ₹2000

-✅ Once a transaction is committed, it remains committed—even if the server crashes immediately afterward.
+✅ **Durability**Once a transaction is committed, it remains committed—even if the server crashes immediately afterward.

       Example: